 Birth Control Implant

-Pros: Long-lasting, low-maintenance.
+Pros: Long-lasting, very effective.

 Options for Older Women

-Pros: Free, no need for devices or hormones.
+Pros: Free, no hormones or surgery required.

 Least Effective Methods